by Carol Baxter

 AVIATION TALKS

-In 1937 the world’s most famous aviatrix sets off across the Pacific on the final leg of her world flight … and disappears.
-Did her empty fuel tanks force her to ditch into the ocean?
+Who could imagine that the disappearance of the world’s most famous aviatrix as she flew across the Pacific Ocean on 2 July 1937 would usher in one of the greatest aviation mysteries of all time?
+Did she ditch into the sea?
 Was she spying for the US government?
 Was she captured by the Japanese?
-Join the History Detective, Carol Baxter, as she seeks answers to this fascinating mystery.
+Let’s seek answers to this intriguing mystery.

 Why haven't you heard about Australia's first internationally-famous female aviator, Jessie Miller, who became a close friend of Amelia Earhart?
 All is revealed in this three-part talk.